-Key Stage 3 and Key Stage 4 students • Students will be expected to join AM registration to set up the day's expectations, which will last 10-15 minutes, and led by Year Achievement Coordinators and/or Assistant Principals. • Students will join their 5 timetabled lessons throughout each day.
-Students will follow their normal school timetable with 15 minutes of teacher-led explanation and up to 30 minutes of follow-up activities within each lesson.
-Additional independent study will be set using Class Charts where appropriate.
-Students will be expected to join PM registration, which will last 15-20 minutes, and led by tutors.
-Sixth Form students • Students will attend all timetabled lessons for their programme of study with 15 minutes of teacher-led explanation and up to 30 minutes of follow-up activities within each lesson.
-Additional independent study will be set using Class Charts where appropriate. • This will include the timetabled year group assembly session, which will last approximately 30 minutes, and led by Heads of Year and/or Assistant Principal & Head of Sixth Form.
+Key Stage 3 and Key Stage 4 students • Students will have at least 5 hours of remote learning provision per day.
+This will involve time when students are participating in live lessons, in addition to work which students are able to complete without being online continuously for 5 hours throughout the day. • Students are expected to join morning briefings before Period 1, to ensure daily contact, to set up the day's expectations, which will last 20 minutes, and led by Year Achievement Coordinators and/or Assistant Principals with input from tutors.
+These sessions will include the curriculum normally taught in tutor time when students are in school. • Students will join their 5 timetabled lessons throughout each day. • Students will follow their normal school timetable with at least 15 minutes of teacher-led explanation, and at least 15 minutes with the teacher remaining online to support with follow-up tasks.
+Students should then continue with follow-up activities for each lesson.
+Additional independent study will be set using Class Charts where appropriate for students to access.
+Sixth Form students • Students will attend all timetabled lessons for their programme of study with at least 15 minutes of teacher- led explanation, and at least 15 minutes with the teacher remaining online to support with follow-up tasks.
+Students should then continue with follow-up activities following each live lesson.
+Students do not necessarily have to be online to complete additional extended follow-up tasks.

+• Additional independent study will be set using Class Charts for each subject within a student's programme of study.
+Student are expected to attend their timetabled year group assembly session, which will last approximately 30 minutes, and led by Heads of Year and/or Assistant Principal &amp; Head of Sixth Form.